-Memphis is more substance than style, with friendly people, fantastic music, and food that won’t disappoint.
-Read on for more details about my recent girl’s trip to Memphis!
+Planning a Memphis girl's trip?
+I love the friendly people, fantastic music, and food!
+Read on for more details about my recent girl's trip to Memphis!

 Sometimes on this blog, I talk about my high school girlfriends.
 We call ourselves the "hot mamas," which is a misnomer because only 5 of the 7 of us are mothers, but names just stick sometimes.